Hendrikjen/pedigree_programme/README.md

 #### Adapted Simulated Annealing Algorithm

-Within the programme a simulated annealing algorithm is implemented to fill possibly existing gaps within a given pedigree.
+Within the programme, a simulated annealing algorithm is implemented to fill possibly existing gaps within a given pedigree.
 Therefore, it uses the discrepancy between user-provided realised relatedness values (e.g. obtained from whole genome sequencing) and the calculated pedigree-derived relatedness values as cost function.
 In trying to minimize the cost/discrepancy by simulated annealing, the aim is to find the one pedigree solution which explains best the variance.
 $$F =\Sigma\ |f(x,y) - g(x,y) | \to min$$ (total discrepancy/cost function $F$ with $f(x,y)$ as the pedigree-based dyadic relatedness and $g(x,y)$ as the dyadic realised relatedness)

 This is highly relevant, for instance for identifying the ID of a sire, that was originally unknown, based on whole genome sequencing data of his descendants, as illustrated in the following example.
 Assume a DNA sample of a male is missing, but he sired two offspring that are otherwise unrelated.
 Hence, the realised relatedness of these paternal half-siblings is something around 0.25, while the pedigree-derived relatedness states them as nonkin with $r=0$ because their father could not be identified within the pedigree.
 The simulated annealing approach perceives this discrepancy of both relatedness values and tries different pedigree reconstructions to minimize it.
 Therefore, it starts with a pedigree with randomly reconstructed gaps and exchanges stepwise the potential parent candidates.
 Optimally, that would result in the end in filling both paternal gaps of the half-siblings with the same father so that the pedigree-derived relatedness value ($r=0.25$) is as close as possible to the realised relatedness value.
 However, to discriminate between different individuals, that could both be the sire of both offspring, more relatedness information of other dyads needs to be included.
 Therefore, the total discrepancy of realised vs. pedigree-derived relatedness values of all dyads is evaluated in each simulated annealing iteration.
 For instance, close relatives of an individual who is not related to the half-siblings can be excluded as potential sires; or if a third half-sibling exists, the common parent pool will be further reduced (e.g. due to its age).
 Hence, the more dyads with realised relatedness values are passed to the algorithm, the higher the probability of getting a reconstructed pedigree with correctly assigned parent candidates.